yushanwebdev/js-testing-fundamentals/README.md

 <hr />

 <p align="center" style="font-size: 1.2rem;">
-  Learn how automated JavaScript testing works by building a framework!
+  To learn how automated JavaScript testing works by building a framework!
 </p>

 <hr />